What Your Birthdate Reveals About Your Personality

 March babies are more likely to be optimistic.
 Optimism is a great trait to have, especially in light of the fact that people born in March tend to have a higher risk of cardiovascular disease.
 Whatever their hardship, though, March-born individuals are able to see the good in the bad.

 Having an April birthday, unfortunately, correlates to heart issues.
 One of the reasons for this risk, scientists theorize, is that the mother—and therefore the unborn child—isn’t outside as much and doesn’t get as much of the sunshine vitamin (vitamin D) during the winter months of gestation.
 In terms of personality, some sources suggest they are highly optimistic, though, and less prone to mood swings.
+If you don’t believe in Astrology, check out the MBTI test.
+You might have this rare personality type that sets you apart.

 May babies have a higher likelihood of experiencing clinical depression than babies born in any other month.
 On the upside, though, these people tend to be extremely healthy otherwise.
 May babies are also thought to have an aptitude for a greater variety of professions than those of other birth months.